hill system strawberries

 Harvesting strawberries grown in a hill system will depend on how long ago you planted them – generally speaking, though it takes around several months after transplanting before they’re ready for picking.
 When harvest time arrives, however; be gentle when plucking off ripe berries so as not to damage any unripe ones still attached nearby (you don’t want those going bad.).

-Hill system strawberry farm
+hill system strawberry farm

 How to plant strawberries in a hill system